 After building their business selling naturally grown certified, animal welfare approved beef, pork and lamb to online consumers, corporate clients and the nation’s servicemen and women, fifth generation farmers Kevin and Cherie Schenker are re-focusing on their hometown.

-- The Top 10 muddy observations
+- The Top 10 photos farmers post on social media

 Sorry, there are no recent results for popular videos.